-If after any grade check, progress report or report card the student falls below 'eligibility' as defined above he or she will have one week to reestablish eligibility.
-During this week students may participate in extracurricular activities if the coach and administration feels it is appropriate.
+If after any grade check, progress report or report card the student falls below the academic 'eligibility' requirements as set forth above, he or she will have one week to reestablish eligibility.
+During this week, students may participate in extracurricular activities if the coach and administration feels it is appropriate.
 If after one week the student has not reestablished eligibility, the student must sit out at least one week from competitions to allow the student to focus on academic obligations.
-At any point after sitting out for one week the student may reestablish eligibility as defined under #2 above.
+At any point after sitting out for one week the student may re-establish eligibility as defined under #2 above.